 A limited number of learning path seats are available in each course so we encourage you to apply at your earliest opportunity.

-These courses are designed for both U.S.-based and international professionals who meet at least one of the following requirements:
+These courses are designed for both U.S.-based and international professionals who have two or more years of work experience in the language services industry (translation, interpretation, or project management) and meet one of the following requirements:

-- Employee of our localization partner companies.
-Please contact your company’s professional development team to see if they are a partner.
+- current employee at one of our localization partner companies—please contact your professional development team to see if your employer is a partner

 The online application requires the following information: